uber-web/math.gl/modules/core/docs/developer-guide/transformations.md

 # Transformations

-One of the core use cases for math.gl is to perform transformations on objects (typically either vectors or more complex object such as spheres, planes, boxes etc).
+math.gl allows you to create mathematical objects and then apply transformations on those objects.
+Objects are typically vectors but can also be more complex object such as spheres, planes, boxes etc, and transformations are typically represented by matrices and quaternions.

-There are additional articles [docs/developer-guide/concepts](./'homogeneous-coordinates.md') that provides more background about advantages when using 4x4 matrices, those transformations work in the same way from an API perspective as the ones described here.

 ## Representing Transformations

 Transformations can be represented in many different notations but for computational purposes it is efficient to express them as matrices, or in some cases as quaternions.

+The most general transform is a 4x4 matrix.
+See [docs/developer-guide/concepts](./'homogeneous-coordinates.md') regarding some advantages with using 4x4 matrices to represent transformations.

 ## Applying transformations

-The most general transform is a 4x4 matrix.
-Most math.gl classes offer a `transform` method that accepts 4x4 matrices.
-Note that as usual these operations modifies the object being transformed (and returns itself).
+Most math.gl classes offer a `transform` method that accepts matrices and quaternions.

 ```js
 const transformedVector1 = new Vector4(1, 0, 0, 1).transform([1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1])